dalihub/dalihub.github.io/docs/nui-tutorials/layouting.md

 The developers would choose one of these Layouts and add it to their view using the *View::SetLayout* API with the layout as a parameter.

-Choosing a Layout is simlply creating a new instance of the class.
+Choosing a Layout is simply creating a new instance of the desired Layout class.

 Adding children to a View which has a layout set causes the Layout system to automatically position and size the children within it depending on the layout.